 By law, no infant aged pupil should be taught in a class where there are more than 30 pupils for each school teacher.
 An infant class is one where most children will be five, six or seven during the academic year.
 This means that we will usually refuse to admit more than 30 children for each qualified teacher.

 Some schools ask you to fill in a Supplementary Form to help them gather extra information about your child.
 This will help them decide who can be offered a place.
-All Roman Catholic schools in Buckinghamshire use the same Supplementary Form.
+Most of the Roman Catholic schools in Buckinghamshire, use the same Supplementary Form.

 Children with Special Educational Needs

 Many children with Special Educational Needs go to a local school and are provided with extra support.
 There are also Special Schools which support children with particular needs.
-If your child has (or you expect them to have) an Education, Health & Care Plan (formerly a Statement of Special Educational Needs), you should contact the Special Educational Needs Team by emailing firstname.lastname@example.org or calling 01296 382269.
-Most parents of children with an EHCP or Statement will know about their child’s primary school place before April 2018.
+If your child has (or you expect them to have) an Education, Health & Care Plan, you should contact the Special Educational Needs Team by emailing firstname.lastname@example.org or calling 01296 382269.
+Most parents of children with an EHCP or Statement will know about their child’s primary school place before April 2020.

 School Admissions Code and Scheme